VaughanJ/TDDBlocks/README.md

 TDDBlocks
 =========

-A simple like Tetris game to test TDD and XNA
+A simple Tetris like game to test TDD and XNA.